paf31/purescript-folds/docs/Control/Fold.md

 scanl :: forall f a b.
 Traversable f => Fold a b -> f a -> f b
 ```

+Run a `Fold` by providing a `Traversable` container of inputs, and
+generating an output for each input.
+This is analogous to the `scanl` function from
+`Data.Traversable`.

 #### `mconcat`

 ``` purescript
 mconcat :: forall m.
 Monoid m => Fold m m
 ```

+`Fold` values in some `Monoid`.

 #### `head`